Bors-magedao/mage-docs/pages/technical-details/fee-structure.md

 ### Cost Efficiency

-Mage Labs' Adaptive Fee Framework with flat-fee curves reduces execution costs by:
+Mage Labs Adaptive Fee Framework with flat-fee curves reduces execution costs by:

 * **20x to 1000x** cheaper than some competing infrastructure layers
 * **95% to 99%** lower execution costs per swap compared to other Solana DEX protocols